JonathanGawrych/ScratchWork/README.md

 There are some slight overhead with CombinationGrowingNumber.
 Profiling the code shows that the overhead is quickly made irrelevant by the naive implementation.
 The growing aware combinator is better when N = 2, M > 18; N = 3, M > 9; N = 4; M > 7; N = 5; M > 4.
 In my case N (trees) is going to be 3, and since I'm piping this into GenTrees, my M is going to be small too (probably under 10).
 Thus for myself, it is better to do the naive solution.
 However, this a fun learning experience that taught me about nexus numbers.

+### ComparatorTransform

+Given a comparator, such as `std::less`, you can generate other comparators using boolean logic.
+For example if a &lt; b is false, and b &lt; a is false, this means a == b.
+As long as you have any form of inequality (&lt;, &lt;=, &gt;=, or &gt;) you can generate another form of inequality or equality (==, or !=).
+ComparatorTransform takes a comparitor, and what it is suppose to represent, then transforms it to another requested type.
+The transform is done at compile time, so the overhead is very minimal.
+The test goes though all combinations and ensures that the comparator is working correctly.

 ### x64x86IntrinsicShim.h

 One might want to do 128 bit addition/multiplication.
 Another reason is to do a 64 bit operation and check the overflow.
 This is the case for [GenTrees](#gentrees), when calculating Catalan numbers, we can easily overflow.
 This leads to the intrinsics [_umul128](https://msdn.microsoft.com/en-us/library/3dayytw9.aspx) and [_addcarry_u64](https://software.intel.com/en-us/node/523867) avaiable in x64, but not in x86.
 These this shim allows x86 use, with the multiplication based off of https://stackoverflow.com/a/46924301/1248889, and _addcarry_u64 based off of [Stack Overflow Question - How to detect integer overflow?](https://stackoverflow.com/questions/199333/how-to-detect-integer-overflow)